 Life without Electricity

-Ice storms came through town last night, and once again my power was out most of the night.
+Ice storms came through town last night, and once again our power was out most of the night.
 Most people probably sleep right through the power going off and on, but not me.
 I have sleep apnea and when my CPAP machine shuts off, I’m usually wide awake.

 I got up and started to make coffee, then realized that my coffee maker is electric.
 Bah!
 I have a gas stove, and a myriad of camp stoves, so I could have made coffee, but it gave me pause to reflect on life without electricity.